Highway Code changes just the start in protecting cyclists2 Nov 2020 | Stuart Kightley

 He adds, “the law still requires a vulnerable road user to prove negligence, by evidence, against the other party, and in fatal accident and brain injury cases in particular – where the injured party cannot give evidence – this can be challenging and sometimes impossible”.

-Victoria Lebrec, head of policy, campaign and communications with RoadPeace, lost her leg in a collision in 2014 when cycling in central London.
+Victoria Lebrec, head of policy, campaign and communications with RoadPeace, lost her leg in a collision when cycling in central London.
 She was lucky to survive after she was crushed by a left-turning lorry at the junction of St John Street and Clerkenwell Road.

 At a recent webinar where both Victoria and Stuart spoke, Victoria explained that the driver’s insurers took over a year to admit liability and then argued that she bore considerable responsibility for what happened, further drawing out the process and forcing her to relive the experience and defend her actions on that day.